cisco-en-programmability/ansible-collection-sdwan-deployment/roles/aws_controllers/README.md

 # Ansible Role: aws_controllers

 The `aws_controllers` Ansible role is designed to deploy a Cisco SD-WAN controller topology on AWS cloud infrastructure.
-It follows the topology outlined in the official Cisco documentation and currently supports the deployment of vManage, vBond, and vSmart instances.
+It follows the topology outlined in the official Cisco documentation and currently supports the deployment of Manager, vBond, and vSmart instances.

 NOTE: Role must be used on localhost - API requests to AWS via boto are done from local machine.

 ## Role description

-The `aws_controllers` role automates the deployment of Cisco SD-WAN controllers (vManage, vBond, and vSmart) in AWS.
+The `aws_controllers` role automates the deployment of Cisco SD-WAN controllers (Manager, vBond, and vSmart) in AWS.
 Key functionalities include:

 - Validating AWS dependencies and user sessions.
 - Discovering or using provided network infrastructure settings.